Preparing your workspace

 Source: B2B contract jurisprudence, founder legal experience

 The first enterprise prospect that says "we need to see your SOC 2 report by [date]" gives you the timeline that matters.
 From a cold start, a SOC 2 Type 1 is realistic in 6-10 weeks.
 If you wait until a deal demands it, you are already 2 months behind.
+If a prospect has already asked, see what to send this week and how fast you can get a real report.

 Source: Enterprise sales cycle norms, SOC 2 timeline research